-Colony-stimulating factor-1 receptor (CSF-1R) is a tyrosine kinase receptor expressed selectively on macrophage and granulocyte cell lineages in normal individuals and on some cancer cells (1,2).
-Upon colony-stimulating factor-1 (CSF-1) or interleukin-34 (IL-34) binding to CSF-1R, downstream signaling molecules are phosphorylated and activated, resulting in the regulation of proliferation, differentiation, survival, and migration of monocytes/macrophages (3-5).
-In cancer, increased infiltration of macrophages within and surrounding the tumor mass correlates with increased tumor invasiveness and growth (6,7).
-Depleting tumor-associated macrophages (TAMs) results in decreased tumor growth in mice (8,9).
-While CSF-1R levels are infrequently increased in tumors compared with normal tissues, increased CSF-1 in sera is observed in cancer patients and is associated with a poor prognosis in multiple cancer types, including prostate and breast cancers (10-13).
+and migration of monocytes/macrophages (3-5).
+In cancer, increased infiltration of macrophages within and surrounding the tumor mass correlates with increased tumor invasiveness and growth (6, 7).
+Depleting tumor-associated macrophages (TAM) results in decreased tumor growth in mice (8, 9).
+While CSF-1R levels are infrequently increased in tumors compared with normal tissues, increased CSF-1 in sera is observed in patients with cancer and is associated with a poor prognosis in multiple cancer types, including prostate and breast cancers (10-13).
 These data suggest targeting CSF-1R has the potential to limit cancer progression by disrupting TAM homeostasis.

-Interactions between the innate and adaptive immune systems are critical for normal immune function, however, dysregulation of the innate axis in the tumor microenvironment can lead to a suppressive phenotype and may be a negative prognostic factor.
-For example, high numbers of TAMs inversely correlate with infiltration by CD8+ T-cells.
-Anti-CSF-1R treatments which limit TAM-dependent activities and enhance CD8+ T-cell infiltration, lead to decreases in tumor burden in mice (14).
-Breast and prostate cancer, two hormone driven malignancies, are often considered immunologically 'cold'.
-Both cancers typically exhibit little CD8+ T cell infiltration and an abundance of TAMs, suggesting antagonizing CSF-1R could be an appealing target in these diseases.
+Interactions between the innate and adaptive immune systems are critical for normal immune function; however, dysregulation of the innate axis in the tumor microenvironment can lead to a suppressive phenotype and may be a negative prognostic factor.
+For example, high numbers of TAMs inversely correlate with infiltration by CD8+ T cells.
+Anti-CSF-1R treatments, which limit TAM-dependent activities and enhance CD8+ T-cell infiltration, lead to decreases in tumor burden in mice (14).
+Breast and prostate cancer, two hormone-driven malignancies, are often considered immunologically "cold."
+Both cancers typically exhibit little CD8+ T-cell infiltration and an abundance of TAMs, suggesting antagonizing CSF-1R could be an appealing target in these diseases.
 In addition, androgen inhibition, the backbone of metastatic prostate cancer therapy, has been shown to modulate macrophage activity.
 Androgen blockade before prostatectomy is associated with the induction of TAMs.
-In a murine prostate cancer model, androgen blockade increased CSF-1R expression resulting in an increase in protumorigenic macrophages which could be reversed with CSF-1R inhibition (15).
+In a murine prostate cancer model, androgen blockade increased CSF-1R expression resulting in